Dry Eye Syndrome

 - Scratchy and burning feeling in the eyes

-- Heightened sensitivity to smoke or wind in the eyes
+- Heightened sensitivity to smoke or wind

 - Light sensitivity